Khloe Terae Poses Nude With Her Legs Spread And Remarks On The View

 “The view’s stunning from right here,” a third follower reassured.

-“It does but it would be better if I could see the bottom,” a fourth fan remarked, who was one of many to voice the same sentiment about the NSFW crop of the photo.
+“It does but it would be better if I could see the bottom,” a fourth fan remarked, seemingly one of many to voice the same sentiment about the NSFW crop of the photo.

-In terms of the prolific use of emoji to express one’s feelings, the flame symbol was by far the most popular in this case.
+In terms of the prolific use of emoji to express one’s feelings, the flame symbol was, by far, the most popular in this case.

 Last month, The Inquisitr covered a post in which Khloe was in the process of receiving a pampering spa treatment in Tulum, Mexico.
-She was sprawled on her belly on a massage table with only a towel covering her backside, and a line a quartz crystals running up her spine.
+She was sprawled on her belly on a massage table with only a towel covering her backside and a line a quartz crystals running up her spine.

 One of the four snaps was a selfie, and she displayed the enticing curves of her bare breasts as she raised her head up to steady the camera.